Want a lesson in hope? Spend time with a writer

 I’ve made a living by writing twenty years of my adult life.
-When I look back on those years, it was never about having enough ideas, having enough time or having enough skill.
+When I look back on those years, it was never about having enough ideas, having enough time or having enough skill at being an author.
 It was always about having enough hope.

 Hope must accompany the idea behind what you plan to write, otherwise, why even bother?
-At first, you must hope you can arrange the words in just the right fashion to both attract readers, and get your meaning across exactly and efficiently.
+At first, you must hope you can arrange the words in just the right fashion to both attract readers, follow all the rules and get your meaning across exactly and efficiently.
 Sure, there’s skill there, but there is also a world of chance involved, and more so in these times of “easy writing.”

 Even ‘Easy’ Requires Hope

 I call today’s writing ‘easy’ because from a process perspective it really is too easy.
 That’s probably why so many people claim to be writers and why there is so much lacking in much of the text published these days.
 The digital tools we have encourage volume and speed over due diligence and careful expression.
 And, even though it takes a good dose of hope to write today, it doesn’t require near as much as in the “old days.”

 When I started writing, the favored tool was a typewriter.
 I’ve often thought most writers are “hunt-and-peckers” because they don’t like structure.
 So for many, typing is already a chore.
 But, typing on a typewriter is an even bigger chore.